Primespark24/ALUDesignArchitecture/README.md

 | Total                              | 47    | 50 pts  |

 ### Feedback
-* Please make sure to get the projects working on the board as well as in simulation.
+* -1.5 pts Please make sure to get the projects working on the board as well as in simulation.
-* Your ALU was very simple, this would be interesting if you take this ALU and actually make a processor using it.
+* -1.5 pts Your ALU was very simple, this would be interesting if you take this ALU and actually make a processor using it.
 You would have to have a lot of "micro-code" in order to be able to do addition, subtraction, multiplication.
 This would be a good learning experience in the long run.
 If you make this ALU into a functioning processor that can do addition, multiplication, etc. without adding those operation into the ALU (or elsewhere in the processor) this would be interesting and challenging.

 NOTE: MIPS_1-4 will be graded separately and will be worth 50 points as well.